cran/BacArena/README.md

 In BacArena two well established methods are merged: a) Flux balance analysis to predict the activity of metabolic reactions and b) Agent based modelling in order to provide an environment.

-It has been  efficiently implemented in R language (with some C++ routines) and is freely available (soon on cran).
+It has been  efficiently implemented in R language (with some C++ routines) and is freely available [CRAN](https://cran.r-project.org/package=BacArena).

 Features:
 - Each organism is represented individually
 - Simulation of >10 different species and thousands of organisms on your desktop computer
 - Diffusion of substances
+- Screening of phenotypes
-- Detection of different phenotypes
+- Detection of crossfeeding
 - Chemotaxis
 - Kinetics of reactions
 - Separation of simulation and evaluation